Worry less about growth and more about how you keep your customers happy all the time

 I have a client who owns a car mechanics business in Sydney, let’s call him Garry the Grease Monkey (not his real name, in case you were wondering).
 Gary is around 30, and he took over the garage from his mum and dad some years ago.
 For the past few years, it’s been him and his dad doing the work and mum doing the books.
 Gary and his dad make ends meet, just, but dad is ready to retire, and Gary wants to build a business that gives him the opportunity to work a bit less than 60 hrs per week and afford him the income to start a family and more of that good stuff.

-So Gary found me and asked me to help him grow the business.
-(Read more about growing your business here) You need to know, that Gary is a great mechanic and that Gary and his dad do great work, significantly cheaper than the major mechanic’s workshops and dealerships, and that they do everything in their power to make your life as easy as possible.
+So Gary found me and asked me: How can I grow my business?.
+(Also read more about strategies for growing your business here) You need to know, that Gary is a great mechanic and that Gary and his dad do great work, significantly cheaper than the major mechanic’s workshops and dealerships, and that they do everything in their power to make your life as easy as possible.
 Gary and his mum and dad are nice people, they’re the kind of people you’d love to give your precious car to for a service or repair, because you know they’ll look after it as if it was their own.

 Keeping the clients happy